Anas-Bahtaoui/Anas-Bahtaoui/README.md

 ### Hi there 👋

-I'm Anas Bahtaoui and I'm a Mathematical Engineering Graduate at Politecnico di Milano.
-I just graduated with a **Master Thesis** titled **Customer Segmentation and Early Conversion Prediction using Clickstream Data**.
+I'm Anas Bahtaoui and I'm a Mathematical Engineering Graduate from Politecnico di Milano.

-My studies are focused on Statistics, Machine Learning and Data Science.
+My interests are focused on Statistics, Machine Learning and Data Science.

 ### Education:
  - Master of Science in Mathematical Engineering at `Politecnico di Milano`